dbeniamin/Automation-with-Python/README.md

 **23.09.2024 - 04_error_handling.py**  - Error handling script example.
 - How to handle several errors that might be introduced in the code in order to pass and report them without stopping the script from running.

+**24.09.2024 - 05_web_scraping.py**  - Web Scraping for data with python.
+- Base demonstration of Web Scraping using requests and BeautifulSoup.
+- Provides a base example on how to scrape several pages at once.

 ### Contributing: